mjolnir-lang/mjolnir-language-reference/doc/docs/pages/classes.md

 Members are initialized by order of dependency.

-Constant members are mutable until after the contructor has returned.
+Constant members are mutable until after the constructor has returned.

 ```mj
 class Rectangle {